 Now you know my general philosophy.
 I place a high level of conviction in all I stated above, except, perhaps, the rocks saying thank you, which was only to illustrate a point, but you knew that.

 You can call my brand of philosophy the Charles Berton spin on pansychism and theoretical physics.
 For other philosophical theories and mental exercises, please see Articles on this site.
-Please feel free to comment or ask any questions regarding my philosophy here at the bottom of this page, or through my Contact page.
+Please feel free to comment or ask any questions regarding my philosophy through my Contact page.
 If your comments or questions are serious, I will post them on this page along with my reply if I have one.